-This townhouse is set in the peaceful village of Sannat, not far from the village square and within walking distance of the popular local cliffs.
-The house, currently 2 bedrooms but can easily be converted into 3 or 4 bedrooms, has stunning country views and a large garden.
+This very large townhouse measuring up to 1587sqm is in the peaceful village of Sannat, not far from the village square and within walking distance of the popular local cliffs.
+The house currently has two bedrooms but can easily be converted into three or four bedrooms.
+It has stunning country views and a large garden.

 The home has everything you could expect from a large country home: traditional tiles and arches, expansive views, a garden with mature fruit trees, high ceilings, cellars and a history of food-making.
 Once converted, this home could be a country estate for a family, or it could be turned into a charming guesthouse.